93073135

 Somerset Woman Breaks Barriers as Non-Verbal Motivational Speaker

-Ellise expressed her gratitude for the nomination, saying, “When I first saw the email, I felt a wave of excitement and pure joy.
-It’s such a special feeling to know that someone believes in what I do and chose to nominate me.”
-She emphasized the importance of community and support in her journey, acknowledging everyone who encouraged and believed in her.
+Speaking to Somerset Live, Ellise expressed her gratitude: “When I first saw the email, I felt a wave of excitement and pure joy.
+It’s such a special feeling to know that someone believes in what I do and chose to nominate me.
+That act of kindness and support means more to me than I can truly express.”

-READ MORE: Somerset Town Transformed by New Car-Free Route
+READ MORE: Somerset Town Transformed with Launch of New Car-Free Route

-Ellise’s passion for public speaking began at college when she delivered assemblies to students at the Preston School in Yeovil in 2019.
-Encouraged by her medical support advisor, she pursued opportunities to share her story to raise awareness about inclusion.
-She now speaks at schools, educational conferences, and healthcare events, sharing personal experiences to help others understand diverse needs.
+Ellise discovered her passion for public speaking during her first year of college when she delivered assemblies at Preston School in Yeovil.
+Encouraged by her medical support advisor, she expanded her reach to schools, educational conferences, and healthcare professionals, sharing her personal experiences and advocating for greater awareness of inclusion and accessibility.

 SUBSCRIBE FOR UPDATES